2023 Mellon Emerging Faculty Leaders

 Share

 The Institute for Citizens & Scholars has named 10 scholars as Mellon Emerging Faculty Leaders (MEFL) for 2023.
-Funded by the Mellon Foundation, the MEFL Awards support junior faculty whose research focuses on contemporary American history, politics, culture, and society, and who are committed to the creation of an inclusive campus community for underrepresented students and scholars.
+Funded by the Mellon Foundation, the MEFL Awards support junior faculty whose research focuses on contemporary American history, politics, culture, and society, and who are committed to the creation of thriving campus communities for students and faculty.

-The MEFL Award seeks to free the time of junior faculty working toward tenure—including those from underrepresented groups and others committed to eradicating disparities in their fields—so that they can both engage in and build support for systems, networks, and affinity groups that make their fields and campuses more inclusive.
-Each recipient receives a 12-month stipend of $17,500 while working toward tenure.
+The MEFL Award seeks to free the time of junior faculty working toward tenure so that they can both engage in and build support systems, professional networks, and scholarly groups that make their academic fields and campuses thrive.
+Each recipient receives a 12-month stipend of $20,000 while working toward tenure.

-The exceptional early-career professors in this year’s class work in fields such as women and gender studies, history, and literature.
-Awardees’ scholarship focuses on critical issues such as immigration, queer culture, and race.
-In addition to pioneering research, they also take on additional campus responsibilities like mentoring, serving on advisory councils, working with underrepresented students, and giving additional talks and lectures.
+The exceptional early-career professors in this year’s class work in fields such as women’s and gender studies, history, and performing arts and film.
+Awardees’ scholarship focuses on critical issues such as religion, immigration, public policy, and race.
+In addition to pioneering research, they also take on additional campus responsibilities like mentoring, serving on advisory councils, working with student scholars, and giving additional talks and lectures.
 (See the full list of Fellows below.)

-The 2023 class comes from a diverse and competitive applicant pool.
+The 2023 class comes from a competitive applicant pool representing disciplines across the humanities.
 The final MEFL awardees were selected through an interview process by a selection committee of four former and current university leaders with various academic and research backgrounds.

 Established in 2015, the program has now supported more than 70 junior faculty who represent the next generation of leaders and scholars in the humanities and social sciences and who are poised to play a significant role in shaping American higher education.
-Through their own work to make their fields and institutions more inclusive, they are expanding young people’s understandings and frameworks for active roles in civil society.
+Through their own work to make their fields and institutions reflective of our democracy, they are expanding young people’s understandings and frameworks for active roles in civil society.

 For more information about the MEFL Award, eligibility requirements, and the next application cycle, visit https://citizensandscholars.org/fellowships/mefl/